dummics/vrchat-unityprojectsetup/setup-scripts/README.md

 - UnityPackage extra-import folder is configurable (Advanced settings):
 	- Config key: `UnityPackagesFolder`
 	- By default it's DISABLED (no extra imports).
-	- If set, the installer will also import every `*.unitypackage` found in that folder (besides the one you selected).
+	- If set, the installer will also import every `*.unitypackage` found in that folder (besides the one you selected), after the main package (can be multiple).

 Optional tooling:
 - If a local `vrc-get` exe is present, the wizard can search packages and list versions even when the local VCC repos cache is empty.